stszap/coredns.io/content/manual/installation.md

 We push every release as Docker images as well.
 You can find them in the [public Docker hub](https://hub.docker.com/r/coredns/coredns/) for the CoreDNS organization.

-Note that Docker images that are for architectures other than *AMD64* don't have any certificates installed.
-This means if you want to use CoreDNS on ARM and do things like DNS-over-TLS, you'll need to create your own Docker image.
+These images are using Docker's [scratch](https://hub.docker.com/_/scratch/) image, and contain nothing more than the coredns binary and some certificates.

 ## Source

 To compile CoreDNS, we assume you have a working Go setup.
 See various tutorials if you don't have that already configured.
-The Go version that comes with your OS is probably too old to compile CoreDNS as we require Go 1.9.x at the moment (Feb 2018).
+The Go version that comes with your OS is probably too old to compile CoreDNS as we require at least Go 1.9.x at the moment (Feb 2018).

 With CoreDNS, we try to vendor all our dependencies, but because of [various reasons](https://github.com/coredns/coredns/issues/1523) (mostly making it possible for external plugins to compile), we can not vendor *all* our dependencies.
 Hence to compile CoreDNS, you still need to `go get` some packages.
 The `Makefile` we include handles all of these steps.
-So compiling CoreDNS boils down to (as of this writing the latest version is 1.0.5):
+So compiling CoreDNS boils down to:

 ~~~ sh
 $ export GOPATH=${GOPATH-~/go}